Gugh, United Kingdom

 - Starting point: Gugh side of The Bar – the sand bar that connects it to St Agnes

-no facilities on Gugh but all available on St Agnes
+There are no facilities on Gugh, but there is a great range of accommodation on St Agnes

 - Island Summary: